ocaml/ocaml.org/data/cookbook/text-processing/ascii-text-processing/00-stdlib.md

       let () = assert (String.rcontains_from "azerty" 3 'a')
       let () = assert (String.contains "azerty" 'y')
   - explanation: |
       Searching a character in a string, returning its index.
 These functions are similar to the previous ones.
 The `_opt` versions return `None` if the character is not found, and `Some index` if it exists.
-The other functions raise a`n `Not_found` if no characters are found.
+The other functions raise a `Not_found` if no characters are found.
 The `r` functions search backward from the index (or the end with `rindex`).
     code: |
       let () = assert (String.index_from "azerty" 3 'y' = 5)
       let () = assert (String.index_from_opt "azerty" 3 'y' = Some 5)